 Night-before-exam skimFunctionalStrongly recommended

-Looking up a specific journal entry or formulaRecommended (scannable headings)Slower
+Looking up a specific journal entry or formulaRecommended (quick to skim headings)Slower

 Memorising a Balance Sheet layoutGoodRecommended (hand-drawn layout recalls better)